(April 4, 2017)

 There are other good reasons to file a Form D with the SEC – at least the inital Form D – required or not.
 For example, issuers rely in many states on a “blue sky” exemption available for offerings made under a federal Rule 506(b) exemption (see “The Dangerous Imprecision of ‘Registration’ – Avoiding Registration of Fund Offering – Blue Sky Compliance” below).
 These blue sky exemptions usually require the issuer to file a copy of the Form D as filed with the SEC (and to pay a state filing fee, and perhaps to file a consent to service of process as well).
 Needless to say, if the issuer has not filed a Form D with the SEC, the issuer will be unable to file a copy of that Form D with a state.
 The issuer may argue to a state’s officials that a Form D filing is not required, either with the SEC or with the state.
 Any such effort, however, is likely to add considerable expense and delay to an issuer’s blue sky compliance, and is unlikely in any event to persuade skeptical state officials, who are accustomed to receiving an as-filed Form D when such a blue sky exemption is being claimed.
 This may not be a practical problem for the fund if an alternate blue sky exemption is available in a state (see “The Dangerous Imprecision of ‘Registration’ – Avoiding Registration of Fund Offering – Blue Sky Compliance” below), but it may be a considerable problem if the issuer intends to rely on the state’s blue-sky exemption for Rule 506 offerings.

 Public Non-Public Offering.
 Most hedge fund offerings are made under Rule 506(b) (part of Regulation D), which requires that the offering be “non-public.”
-Rule 506(c), however, allows an offering to be made under the Rule 506 exemption even if the offering is “public” under traditional tests (though a Rule 506(c) offering nevertheless is classified as “non-public" for several important reasons – for example, the Section 3(c)1) exemption from registration under the Investment Company Act of 1940 (see “Avoiding Registration as an Investment Company” above)).
+Rule 506(c), however, allows an offering to be made under the Rule 506 exemption even if the offering is “public” under traditional tests (though a Rule 506(c) offering nevertheless is classified as “non-public" for several important reasons – for example, the Section 3(c)1) exclusion from “investment company” status under the Investment Company Act of 1940 (see “Avoiding Registration as an Investment Company” above)).

 Rule 506(c) may be less appealing than it first sounds.
 Among other requirements, each purchaser in a Rule 506(c) offering must be an accredited investor – rarely an issue, since a hedge fund investor usually must be an accredited investor for other reasons.
 Often more burdensome, though, is the requirement that the issuer take “reasonable steps to verify” each purchaser's accredited investor status.
 This requirement reflects the SEC's expectation that Rule 506(c) offerings – because they are not limited to “non-public” methods – are more likely to result in the securities being sold to investors who are “strangers” to the issuer.